 Monday, October 22, 7:30 p.m.

 Stern Auditorium / Perelman Stage, Carnegie Hall, 881 7th Avenue, New York, NY

-The Orchestra Now (TŌN), conducted by Jindong Cai, looks to the future with an exciting program consisting entirely of world-premiere compositions by the distinguished composition faculty of the Central Conservatory of Music in Beijing.
+The Orchestra Now (TŌN), conducted by Jindong Cai, and by Chen Lin from the Central Conservatory of Music, looks to the future with an exciting program consisting entirely of world-premiere compositions by the distinguished composition faculty of the Central Conservatory of Music in Beijing.
 The Central Conservatory is the cradle of 21st-century Chinese composers.
-The festival will showcase seven new compositions: Guo Wenjing’s Zang; Qing Wenchen’s Rising; Li Binyang’s Shattered Sun; Chen Ruoxin’s Yun Shao; Jia Guoping’s Landscape; Tang Jianping’s Concerto for Orchestra; and Chang Ping’s Singularity.
+The festival will showcase six new compositions: Guo Wenjing’s Zang; Qing Wenchen’s The Light of the Deities; Chen Xinruo’s Yun Shao; Jia Guoping’s The Landscape of the Northern Country; Tang Jianping’s Realmorphism; and Chang Ping’s Singularity.

 Pre-concert lecture at 6:30 p.m.

 Tickets, $20–$50, available at carnegiehall.org, CarnegieCharge at 212.247.7800, or the Carnegie Hall box office at 57th Street and 7th Avenue.

 20% off applies to group of 10 or more

 Please contact CenterCharge at 212-721-6500 or use promo code GROUP20.

 Contact Group Sales directly at email@example.com or call 212-903-9705 to reserve tickets.

 PR & Marketing: Weiber Consulting: Wei Zhou, Yunzhi Zheng, Zoe Zhang Graphic Design: Michael Yuen-Killick, Karen Spencer Web Design: Carla Rozman